 Copyright law is national.
 Works may be in the public domain in Canada, but not in other countries.
 In the late 1990s, the term of copyright coverage in the US and most of Europe was revised to life of the author plus 70 years.
 If a work is copied or used in Canada, the 50-year rule applies.
 Keep this in mind when using US and European sources that claim ownership over works that are free to use in Canada.
 If a work is to be used outside of Canada, the laws of the location it will be used apply.

-Original editorial, annotative or translation work added to a public domain work will have its own copyright and may affect your ability to use it without permission.
+Original editorial, annotative or translation work added to a public domain work may have its own copyright and could affect your ability to use it without permission.

 The law regarding the jurisdiction over websites whose content may be accessed in multiple countries is not settled.
 This means that you should exercise caution in posting public domain works to publicly accessible websites when they can be accessed in countries where the works have not yet entered the public domain.